Examples

 The Lighthouse Check GitHub Action provides many features.
 Each example below illustrates different available features.

-input.
+In the basic example below Lighthouse will run on the 2 URLs via urls input.
 Results will log to the GitHub Action console.
 Results will log to the console for all examples.

-Save HTML Report ArtifactsIn the example below we do the same as above, but also save HTML reports as GitHub Action artifacts.
+In the example below we do the same as above, but also save HTML reports as GitHub Action artifacts.

-Save HTML Reports to AWS S3, Slack Notifications and PR CommentsIn the below example we do the following:
+Save HTML Reports to AWS S3, Slack Notifications and PR Comments#

 - Run Lighthouse on 2 URLs